Text by James Bow

 The TTC’s RTS series buses lasted well into 2014, almost finishing out a standard 18-year lifespan.
 By the end of 2014, however, their days were numbered, as purchases of low-floor Orion VII buses made these wheelchair lift-equipped buses increasingly obsolete.
 However, they did survive long enough to see Nova Bus outlast Orion Bus Industries.
 As the latter company exited the bus vehicle business, the TTC turned to Nova Bus for a large order of low floor articulated buses.

-As of the beginning of 2015, a number of RTS buses had been retired but the rest continued to operate out of Arrow Road garage, as some of the last high-floor buses in the TTC fleet.
+All of the remaining RTS buses have been completely retired in August 2015, as some of the last high-floor buses in the TTC fleet.

 NovaBus RTS Specifications